|

 and took up other pursuits less hazardous and, perhaps, less

 remunerative.
-He is one who never remains long idle and so was
+He is one who never remains long idle and so

 followed different kinds of employment until he now owns one of the